zarf-dev/proposals/0033-registry-proxy/README.md

 Instead of custom code to create and sign certificates we could use the Kubernetes [certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) built in resources.
 This would avoid having to maintain and rotate the certificate authority for the client and server certificates.

 This was rejected because the list of [Kubernetes signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers) is limited in what type of certificates they allow.
 Kubernetes does allow for a [custom signers](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#custom-signers), but a controller is required to support a custom signer and it would still have to own a CA.

+### Dynamically manage injector lifecycle with controller

+In order to solve the problem of spinning up the proxy on a new node, Zarf could have a small controller in the cluster that monitors pods in the proxy daemonset for the `Failed` status phase.
+When a proxy pod is in the `Failed` phase the controller would spin up the injector daemonset and wait for the proxy daemonset to be healthy.

+This was rejected in favor of keeping the injector as a long-lived sidecar process.
+While the controller method should work, the registry pod might fail for other reasons and the spun up injector could confuse users.
+The total compute required by the cluster would be less with this method, however the upper resource limits that Zarf could claim on any single node would be higher with this method, as a node could have both the controller and temporary injector on it.